 Note: This guide is only intended for multi-lingual sites.
 For single-language sites, WPForms has several translations built right in, including Spanish, Italian, Japanese, French, German, Russian, Dutch, Hindi, and Portuguese (Brazilian) — plus a separate tutorial on translating forms into a different single language.

 What are WPML and WeGlot?

 While the goal of these two services is very similar (to help you easily translate your site into more than one language), the look and feel of them are different in many ways.
 Here, we’ll share more details on each to help you decide which might be the better fit for your site.

 WeGlot makes it really easy to have a multi-language website.
 It does this by using their own translation API, which seamlessly integrates with your website.
 With over 100+ languages available, WeGlot allows you to offer your site in just about any language you’d like.

-We’ve worked with the WeGlot team to ensure that it has 100% compatibility with WPForms.
+We’ve worked with the WeGlot team to make their plugin compatible with WPForms.
 There’s no configuration needed, and no coding.
 It just works!